-Medway Council Plan, 2016-2021
+Medway Council Plan, 2016-202115

-- 2.11 The Medway council plan sets out three key priorities for the area: - A place to be proud of

-- Maximising regeneration and economic growth - Supporting Medway's people to realise their potential - 2.12 The council plan promotes Medway as a great place to work, live, learn and visit, supported by strategies for culture, tourism and regeneration.
+- 2.12 The Medway council plan sets out three key priorities for the area: - A place to be proud of - Maximising regeneration and economic growth - Supporting Medway's people to realise their potential - 2.13 The council plan promotes Medway as a great place to work, live, learn and visit, supported by strategies for culture, tourism and regeneration.
 The council priorities provide a strong basis for the Local Plan in planning positively for Medway's needs, boosting the economy, improving access, delivering new homes, improving residents' health and wellbeing, and caring for the environment.
 The council aims to boost economic performance through supporting local businesses and attracting inward investment, and targeting the creation of high skilled jobs.
 Allied to this are aims to raise skills levels and open up employment opportunities for young people.
 The council plan specifically supports the preparation of the Local Plan to progress the delivery of the regeneration programme and providing homes to meet the need of Medway's residents.

-Joint Health and Wellbeing Strategy for Medway, 2012-2017
+Joint Health and Wellbeing Strategy for Medway, 2012-201716

-- 2.13 The five key themes are working together to: - Give every child a good start in life; - Enable our older population to live independently and well; - Prevent early death and increase years of healthy life; - Improve physical and mental health and wellbeing; - Reduce health inequalities. - 2.14 This Strategy seeks to improve the health of Medway's communities, particularly as many residents experience poorer standards of health than national, regional and Kent averages.
+- 2.14 The five key themes are working together to: - Give every child a good start in life; - Enable our older population to live independently and well; - Prevent early death and increase years of healthy life; - Improve physical and mental health and wellbeing; - Reduce health inequalities. - 2.15 This Strategy seeks to improve the health of Medway's communities, particularly as many residents experience poorer standards of health than national, regional and Kent averages.
 Promoting healthy eating and physical activity are central to improving health.
 Planning can help contribute to healthier food environments, such as managing the availability of fast food outlets, and can support increased access to opportunities for physical activity, including formal provision of sports facilities and parks, and making it easier and more enjoyable to walk and cycle as part of daily routines.
+The natural environment plays an important role in promoting physical and mental health and wellbeing.
 In the Strategy, Medway aims to be a dementia-friendly community.
 Planning has a role to play in making it easier for people to move around and to access local services and facilities.
-Actions to address disadvantage across Medway, through better housing, raising education and skills levels, and employment will contribute to reduction of health inequalities. - 2.15 A Kent and Medway Health and Social Care Sustainability and Transformation Plan (STP) is in development that will set out the framework for the integration and planning of health and social care services and facilities.
+Actions to address disadvantage across Medway, through better housing, raising education and skills levels, and employment will contribute to reduction of health inequalities.
+The Health and Wellbeing strategy is at the early stages of being reviewed.